In This Week's Star (Click to Expand)

 By Rick Smith

+Additional acts are expected to be announced in coming days.
+Watch ExplorNet and Heads Up Marshall for further details.
 NASA Marshall Space Flight Center organizers say tickets are selling well for the annual Marshall Center Employee Family Picnic, set for June 8 and open to all civil service employees, retirees, badged contractors and their families.
-The event will be held from 10 a.m. to 3 p.m. in and around buildings 4315 and 4316 -- the Wellness Center and Activities Building.
+The event will be held from 10 a.m. to 3 p.m. in and around buildings 4315 and 4316 - the Wellness Center and Activities Building.

 "The picnic is a longstanding tradition that dates back to the early days of the Marshall Center," said Marshall Center Director Patrick Scheuermann.
 "It's a great reminder that our mission is ultimately all about the people who accomplish it and the families who support them."